Creating Custom Context Models

 return self.reference.get_by_context(MoodContext)

-Update the admin form to include mood fields:
+Update the admin form to include both sensitive content flag and mood fields:

 class JournalEntryForm(forms.Form):